Florida Milestone Inspection Law: All That You Need To Know About The New Changes

-  The very purpose of the first phase in milestone structural inspections is to examine the qualitative aspect of the structure.
+The very purpose of the first phase in Florida milestone inspection law is to examine the qualitative aspect of the structure.
 So the engineer tries to find whether or not the structure is sound and safe for the building occupants.

 Phase two of the milestone inspection

 The second phase of a structural engineer inspection will only be conducted if the inspector/s finds signs of major damage during phase one.